 - Driving time: 3.5 hours

 The Great Smoky Mountains are a mountain range and a subrange of the Appalachian Mountains.
 The part of the name “Smoky” comes from the natural fog that frequently hangs over the mountains, appearing just like smoke plumes from a distance.

-Within the National Park of the Great Smoky Mountains you find beautiful nature and the roads make up for incredible sightseeing opportunities.
+Within Great Smoky Mountains National Park you find beautiful nature and the roads make up for incredible sightseeing opportunities.